devops329/devops/instruction/burpSuite/burpSuite.md

 The Sequencer tool executes the same request multiple times and automatically analyzes the randomness of the results.
 For example, we can determine the randomness of the authorization token to see if there is a pattern that we can exploit to generate our own authentication tokens.

-You can populate an sequencer request by right clicking on any request in the Target or Proxy view and selecting the `Send to Sequencer` option.
+You can populate a sequencer request by right-clicking on any request in the Target or Proxy view and selecting the `Send to Sequencer` option.
 If we select a login (_PUT /api/auth_) into the Sequencer, we can then press the `Custom location` configure button and select the portion of the request that we want the sequencer to analyze.
 This will generate an expression that uses regular expressions to select the desired token.

 Next, we press the `Start live capture` button.
 This will begin the process of executing thousands of requests.